nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   please use the `list_task` and `list_event` respectively.

 Examples:
-* `find_schedule 2021-06-01` finds all existing tasks with deadlines and all existing events with start date before or on `1st June 2021`.
+* `find_schedule 2021-06-01` finds all existing uncompleted tasks with deadlines and all existing events with start date before or on the specified date and end date after or on before or on `1st June 2021`.

 [Return to Feature List](#feature-list)